nrc/error-docs/error-design/error-type-design.md

 ### Nested errors

 One thing to be aware of in this approach is nesting of errors.
-It is fairly common to have variants which simply contain a source error, with a simple `From` impl to convert one error to another.
+It is fairly common to have variants that simply contain a source error, with a simple `From` impl to convert one error to another.
 This is made ultra-ergonomic by the `?` operator and attributes in the error handling libraries such as thiserror.
 I believe this idiom is *very* overused, to the point where you should consider it an anti-pattern unless you can prove otherwise for the specific case.

 In most cases where you create an error out of another error, there is additional context that is likely to be useful when recovering or debugging.
 If the error is simply nested, then this extra context is missed.
 Sometimes, if it seems like there is no extra useful context, then it might be a signal that the source error should be a variant of the other error, rather than nested in it.
 Alternatively, it might be that the level of abstraction should be changed.

 For example, you might have a `std::io::Error` nested in your enum as `MyError::Io(std::io::Error)`.
 It might be that there is more context to include, such as the action, filename, or request which triggered the IO error.
-In this case `std::io::Error` comes from another crate, so it cannot be inlined.
+In this case, `std::io::Error` comes from another crate, so it cannot be inlined.
 It might be that the level of abstraction should change, e.g., if the io error occurred when loading a config file from disk, it could be converted into a `MyError::Config(Path)`.

 To add more context to an error, use `.map_err(|e| ...)?` rather than just `?`.
 To change the abstraction level, you might be able to use a custom `From` impl, or you might need to use `map_err` with an explicit conversion method.